 Two-time Patriot League Champions and head coach Cindy Timchal to run clinics

-Allison Fondale enters her sixth season with the women's lacrosse program in 2013.
+Allison Fondale enters her seventh season with the women's lacrosse program in 2014.
 Fondale, the associate head coach, brings a wealth of experience to the Midshipmen sidelines with previous coaching stints at three different universities, including ACC powers Duke and Maryland, and a former two-time All-American while at Loyola College.
 At Navy, Fondale serves as the recruiting coordinator and primary coach for the defense and goalies.

-Fondale has helped guide the Mids to three straight NCAA Tournaments and three Patriot League titles from 2010-2012.
-During her five seasons at Navy, the Mids have amassed an impressive overall record of 76-22 (.776).
+Fondale has helped guide the Mids to four straight NCAA Tournaments and three Patriot League titles from 2010-2013.
+During her six seasons at Navy, the Mids have amassed an impressive overall record of 95-24 (.798).

 Behind one of the best defenses in the country 2012, Navy advanced to a third straight NCAA Tournament, won a third straight Patriot League title and won its first outright regular season title after going undefeated at 6-0 in Patriot League play.